About

 String Sprouts positively affects families.*

 String Sprouts positively affects parent-child relationships by decreasing conflict ratings and significantly increasing parent-child closeness.
-Through your five years with String Sprouts, you and your kiddo will bond, learn, and grow alongside each other.
+Through your five years with String Sprouts, you and your Sprout will bond, learn, and grow alongside each other.

 Early childhood music education has been shown to: